waterbycounty

 What's happening with rivers in Stutsman County right now?

-Stutsman County's primary USGS streamgage on the JAMES RIVER is currently reading 455 cubic feet per second — 308% of the long-term mean of 147.9 cfs.
+Stutsman County's primary USGS streamgage on the JAMES RIVER has a pipeline snapshot of 455 cubic feet per second — 308% of the long-term mean of 147.9 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Stutsman County water compare to the North Dakota average?